ZohalMirkhel/Random-Quote-Machine/README.md

 ## Installation

-To run this project locally, follow these steps:
+To run this project locally, follow these steps :

 1. **Clone the repository**:
    ```bash